-We provide rental housing through master-leasing to low-income residents at no more than 30% of their income, via referrals from local shelters.
+We provide rental housing through master-leasing to low-income residents at rents they can afford.

-We provide residents with access to supportive services, community resources, and mentoring.
+We provide case managers and access to supportive services, community resources, and mentoring.

 We develop plans for visionary alternative housing projects and advocate to the community for the need for low-income housing.

-We are funded from grassroots donations and from grants from corporations, foundations, and public agencies.
+To fund the work we get grassroots donations and grants from civic organizations, other non-profits, foundations, and public agencies.